-ATTENDANCE ATTENDANCE FOR CREDIT FEC (LOCAL)

-ATTENDANCE The Board shall establish an attendance committee or as many committees as necessary for efficient implementation of Education Code 25.092.

-The Superintendent or designee shall make the specific appointments in accordance with legal requirements.

-PARENTAL NOTICEA student and the student's parent or guardian shall be given written notice prior to and at such time when a student's attendance in any class drops below 90 percent of the days the class is offered.

-METHODS FOR REGAINING CREDIT When a student's attendance drops below 90 percent but remains at least at 75 percent of the days the class is offered, the student may earn credit for the class by completing a plan approved by the principal.
-This plan must provide for the student to meet the instructional requirements of the class as determined by the principal.

-If the student fails to successfully complete the plan, or when a student's attendance drops below 75 percent of the days the class is offered, the student, parent, or representative may request award of credit by submitting a written petition to the appropriate attendance committee.

-Petitions for credit may be filed at any time the student receives notice but, in any event, no later than 30 days after the last day of classes.

-The attendance committee shall review the student's entire attendance record and the reasons for absences and shall determine whether to award credit.
-The committee may also, whether a petition is filed or not, review the records of all students whose attendance drops below 90 percent of the days the class is offered.

-Students who have lost credit because of excessive absences may regain credit by fulfilling the requirements established by the attendance committee.

-PERSONAL ILLNESS When a student's absence for personal illness exceeds three consecutive days, the principal or attendance committee may require that the studentstudent shall present a statement from a physician or health clinic verifying the illness or condition that caused the student's extended absence from school as a condition of classifying the absence as one for which there are extenuating circumstances.

-If athe student has established a questionable pattern of absences, the principal or attendance committee may also-require that a student present a physician's or clinic's statement of illness after a single day's absence as a condition of classifying the absence as one for which there are extenuating circumstances.
+ATTENDANCE ATTENDANCE FOR CREDIT (LC FEC OCAL) ATTENDANCE COMMITTEES The Board shall establish an attendance committee or as ma committees as necessary for efficient implementation of Educ Code 25.092.
+The Superintendent or designee shall make the specific apportant ments in accordance with legal requirements. oint- PARENTAL NOTICE OF EXCESSIVE ABSENCES A student and the student's parent or guardian shall be given ten notice prior to and at such time when a student's attendar any class drops below 90 percent of the days the class is offer nce in METHODS FOR REGAINING CREDIT When a student's attendance drops below 90 percent but ren at least at 75 percent of the days the class is offered, the stud may earn credit for the class by completing a plan approved l principal.
+This plan must provide for the student to meet the structional requirements of the class as determined by the pri al. dent by the in- If the student fails to successfully complete the plan, or when student's attendance drops below 75 percent of the days the is offered, the student, parent, or representative may request award of credit by submitting a written petition to the appropri- attendance committee. class Petitions for credit may be filed at any time the student receivent notice but, in any event, no later than 30 days after the last day classes.
+The attendance committee shall review the student's entire a dance record and the reasons for absences and shall determ whether to award credit.
+The committee may also, whether a tion is filed or not, review the records of all students whose at dance drops below 90 percent of the days the class is offered. iine a peti- tten- Students who have lost credit because of excessive absence regain credit by fulfilling the requirements established by the dance committee.
+PERSONAL ILLNESS When a student's absence for personal illness exceeds four of secutive days, the principal or attendance committee may quire that the studentstudent may be required to present a statement from a physician or health clinic verifying the illness condition that caused the student's extended absence from s as a condition of classifying the absence as one for whice there are extenuating circumstances. re- s or chool If athe student has established a questionable pattern of absorbed the principal or attendance committee may also-require that student present a physician's or clinic's statement of illness a

-DATE ISSUED: 9/24/20096/2007 UPDATE 8681 FEC(LOCAL)-A
+DATE ISSUED: 9/21/200926/2007 UPDATE 8681 FEC(LOCAL)-AX

-ATTENDANCE ATTENDANCE FOR CREDIT FEC (LOCAL)
+ATTENDANCE ATTENDANCE FOR CREDIT

+FEC (LOCAL)